End of slavery in the United States: Emancipation Proclamation

 The Emancipation Proclamation was a presidential proclamation and executive order issued by United States President Abraham Lincoln on January 1, 1863, during the Civil War.
 Lincoln preceded it with the Preliminary Emancipation Proclamation on September 22, 1862, which read:

 That on the first day of January in the year of our Lord, one thousand eight hundred and sixty-three, all persons held as slaves within any State, or designated part of a State, the people whereof shall then be in rebellion against the United States shall be then, thenceforward, and forever free; and the executive government of the United States, including the military and naval authority thereof, will recognize and maintain the freedom of such persons, and will do no act or acts to repress such persons, or any of them, in any efforts they may make for their actual freedom.

 On January 1, 1863, the Proclamation changed the legal status under federal law of more than 3.5 million enslaved African Americans in the secessionist Confederate states from enslaved to free.
-As soon as an enslaved person escaped the control of his or her master, either by running away across Union lines or through the advance of federal troops, the person was permanently free.
-Ultimately, the Union victory brought the proclamation into effect in all of the former Confederacy.
+As soon as enslaved people escaped the control of their masters, either by running away across Union lines or by being left behind when their masters fled the advance of federal troops, they became permanently free.
+However, the Emancipation Proclamation did not immediately abolish slavery throughout the entire country.
+It specifically applied to areas in rebellion, meaning that slavery could continue in states and territories that were not covered by the proclamation.
+This limitation is important because it shows that the proclamation was a wartime measure rather than a permanent constitutional ban on slavery.
+It required the Thirteenth Amendment's ratification on December 6, 1865, to fully end chattel slavery in the United States.

+The Emancipation Proclamation nevertheless represented a major change in the federal government's position on slavery.
+It connected the Union's military effort directly to emancipation and allowed African American men to serve in the United States military.
+The proclamation also changed the purpose of the war by making the destruction of slavery an important part of the Union's war effort.